JOQL

 $eq Exact match with one value {name: {"$eq": "Jon Doe"}} same as {name: "Jon Doe"}

-$in Exact match with within a list of values (or) {name: {"$in": ["Alice", "Jon Doe"]}}
+$in Exact match within a list of values (or) {name: {"$in": ["Alice", "Jon Doe"]}}

 $not Exclude any exact match {name: {"$not": "Jon Doe"}}

-$notIn Exclude any exact withing a list {name: {"$notIn": ["Jon Doe"]}}
+$notIn Exclude any exact match within a list {name: {"$notIn": ["Jon Doe"]}}

-$contains For string, does a contains {name: {"$contains": "Doe"}}
+$contains For strings, does a contains check {name: {"$contains": "Doe"}}

-$containsAny For string, match if contained in any of items {name: {"$containsAny": ["Doe", "Ali"]}}
+$containsAny For strings, match if any item is contained {name: {"$containsAny": ["Doe", "Ali"]}}

-$containsAll For string, match if all items are in the src {name: {"$containsAll": ["Hello", "World"]}}
+$containsAll For strings, match if all items are contained {name: {"$containsAll": ["Hello", "World"]}}

 $notContains Does not contain {name: {"$notContains": "Doe"}}

-$notContainsAny Does not call any of (none is contained) {name: {"$notContainsAny": ["Doe", "Ali"]}}
+$notContainsAny Does not contain any of the items {name: {"$notContainsAny": ["Doe", "Ali"]}}

-$startsWith For string, does a startsWith {name: {"$startsWith": "Jon"}}
+$startsWith For strings, does a startsWith check {name: {"$startsWith": "Jon"}}

 $startsWithAny For string, match if startsWith in any of items {name: {"$startsWithAny": ["Jon", "Al"]}}